aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ##### bool isValid() const

-Checks target name and target id are set.
+Checks to see if target name and target id are set.

 ---

 ##### friend ostream& operator<<(ostream &os, const ramNodeIdentifer& o)

-Puts name and id to stream.
+Puts name and id into stream.

 ---